kayzenkayzen/IdukayRNProgrammingTest/README.md

 #### Typescript

-I'm using typescript to type check my code.
-Additionaly, I liked to use absolute paths.
+I'm using typescript to type-check my code.
+Additionally, I liked to use absolute paths.
 So I use tsconfig to keep the Go to Definition capability.
 For VSC it works well, but it might require some additional configuration in other IDEs

 #### Redux